 Officers

-Each Committee will have a Chair and a Vice-Chair appointed by the Council in accordance with the General Regulations Article 6.2.
+Each Committee will have a Chair and a Vice-Chair appointed by the Council in accordance with Art.
+6.2 of the General Regulations supported by a Committee Secretary provided from the IALA Secetariat.

 With the approval of the Committee, the Chair may appoint rapporteurs to regularly provide advice to the Committee on specific matters that have an impact on, or influence the work of, the Committee and the provision of Marine Aids to Navigation services.